-PSAI is designed to fit into your company's staffing preferences, workflows, and day-to-day operations, no matter what they look like.
+PSAI is designed to fit into your company's staffing, workflows, and day-to-day operations, no matter what they look like.
 It's easy to ensure that your lead data goes to the right people—and only the right people—by granting or restricting the access that your PSAI users have.

-Follow the instructions below to create a custom user role with the exact access restrictions you want.
+Follow the instructions below to create a custom user role with the exact access permissions you want.

 1. Click "Add New" from the "User Role" Drop-Down Menu